 After Hellraiser we popped out for something to eat, so we missed the beginning of A Christmas Horror Story.
 Looking at the synopsis I wasn’t as bothered about seeing this one, but after walking in half way through, I wish I had been able to see it all!
 Walking back in to find Father Christmas fighting a bunch of demonic elves made us realise that we were probably missing out on a really fun film.
 It’s also really refreshing to find a film with a twist where you don’t guess how it’s going to end in the first 20 minutes, kudos to the writers for this one!

 Finishing up the festival was the world premiere of DxM, a highly anticipated sci-fi masterpiece, hoping to be the next Matrix or Inception.
 The film was beautifully shot, and technology behind the concepts was more science fact than science fiction.
 Because of this the film had such great potential to produce a thought provoking masterpiece, but despite the best efforts, we just couldn’t get on board with the story being told.
 We struggled to identify with any of the characters, and their development seemed to suffer at the hands of jumping between realities and trying to create something visually appealing.
 We’re all for the weird and wonderful, but if the story is too complex to follow, and you can’t get on board with the characters, the film is going to suffer in the long run.

 We really wanted to love DxM, but for us, the core of a good film is being entertained while watching, and DxM just didn’t do it for us.

-All in all we had a great time at Grimmfest this year, highlights for us include Blood Sucking Bastards, Turbo Kid and Howl, and out of the films we missed, we definitely need to see He Never Died and Deathgasm.Thank you for reading!
-GirlGeekUpNorth x
+All in all we had a great time at Grimmfest this year, highlights for us include Blood Sucking Bastards, Turbo Kid and Howl, and out of the films we missed, we definitely need to see He Never Died and Deathgasm.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter